Council explains why more is happening with Leyland Market revamp than it might seem

 “This now paves the way for the new gas lines to be fitted allowing for the continued work on the market building,” the authority explained.

-The scheme is part of the £38m Leyland Town Deal, which includes public space improvements, along with business and residential development.
+The scheme is part of the £38m Leyland Town Deal, which includes public space improvements, along with business development.

+South Ribble Borough Council leader Matthew Tomlinson said the project is “progressing well”.

+“We’re pleased by the progress of the works on Quin Street and the successful relocation of Leyland Market to the temporary Kings Court location.
+Significant work to the Market building has already taken place, and the full refurbishment is now set to commence.

 Comment Guidelines